 What Is Omnichannel Customer Experience?

 Think Disney, Starbucks, Bank of America, Amazon, and Timberland.
 Each offers customers the ability to interact via web, mobile, voice, digital, and email, but they’re all connected.
 So, if a customer leaves one and moves to another, the experience continues as if nothing had changed.
 As a result, consumers feel comfortable with a company, which builds trust and relationships.
 They keep coming back, but they also, just like in the 1980s shampoo commercial, “tell two friends and they tell two friends and they tell two friends and so on.”
 Suddenly, you notice an uptick in retention and acquisition.
+Check out this article is you want to learn more about what is omnichannel.

 Because it’s usually big brands and enterprises that offer omnichannel customer experiences, it’s tempting to think that omnichannel customer experiences and enterprise omnichannel are just different terms for the same thing.
 Don’t give in to the temptation.